RHIT-CSSE/csse332/labs/milestone3/index.md

 Here are a few things you will need to consider:

-1. Recall that for this milestone, we want our threads to have separate address spaces, so please do not attempt to optimize early and share the address space.

-   Specifically, what this means is that we are still copying the address space for the newly created thread and create a new, separate, page table for it.
-   Therefore, you should not mess with the code that copies page tables for this milestone.
+1. Threads need to share the same address space.
+What does that mean when it comes to their page tables?
+What can you say about the mappings in each thread's page table?

+   _Hint_: **Do not simply share the page table** between threads, that will not work as each thread will need separate mappings for a special page to perform context switching. _Think back to the copy-on-write lab_ and adopt a similar strategy to what we did there.

 2. Each thread needs to have its own stack.
-What this means is that each thread's stack should start **at a different virtual location**.
+However, be careful that when we say that stacks are separate, we do not mean that they are in different address spaces.
+All we mean is that the threads' stack start **at different locations in the same address space**.
 Here are a few hints to consider:

    - Which register from the thread's `trapframe` is used to determine where its stack starts?